break-stuff/cem-tools/packages/eslint-plugin/README.md

-# Custom Element ES Lint Plugin
+# Custom Element ESLint Plugin

 This plugin creates custom rules to lint custom elements in HTML.